My Site

 "OK, I've got the background color keyed out, but how do I move the clip across the stage?"

 When you bring your clip into AE and drag it to the Timeline or the central viewing window, AE creates a new row in the Timeline at the bottom of the screen for the new clip.
 On each row in the Timeline, towards the left of clip's name, is a right-facing triangle.
 Click that to display the clip's hidden rows.
-There will be one named "Transform", and if you've done the Keying effect on your clip, one for "Effects" too.
+There will be one named "Transform" (and if you've done the Keying effect on your clip, one for "Effects" too).
 Click the triangle next to "Transform" to reveal controls for Anchor Point, Position, Scale, Rotation, and Opacity.
 These are all the things you can easily make change over time for your clip.

-Next, move the time indicator to the other end of where you want the zoom to finish.
-So if you're starting out at 100% zoom, but after five seconds you want the zoom to be 200%, move the time indicator forward five seconds and change the zoom by either dragging the control handles around your clip in the main viewing window to the size you want, or manually editing the Scale percentages to be whatever you want them to be at this point.
-AE will put another yellow diamond in the timeline to show this second keyframe.
-Now, when you play your clip from beginning to end (hit the Home button to move the time indicator to the beginning of your clip, then hit the Space bar to play it), the clip will stay the same size until it gets to the first keyframe, and then it will change in size until it reaches the second keyframe.
-Instant zoom!
+Next, move the time indicator to the other end of where you want the movement to finish.
+So if you're starting out on the left of the screen, but after five seconds you want the character to be over on the right, move the time indicator forward five seconds and change the position of the clip by either dragging the clip to the new position you want, or manually editing the Position values.
+AE will put another diamond in the timeline to show this second keyframe.

 "How do I get a character to look like they're walking through a doorway?"